odlot/devsecops-bootcamp/README.md

 ### Description

-Setup a CI pipeline and pre-commit script to scan for secrets using [GitLeaks](https://github.com/gitleaks/gitleaks).
+Set-up a CI pipeline and pre-commit script to scan for secrets using [GitLeaks](https://github.com/gitleaks/gitleaks).

 - Configure GitLeaks job in CI to check commits for secrets.
 - Create a Git pre-commit hook script that runs GitLeaks using Docker, and performs GitLeaks scan before the code is committed.